Skyshader77/Lacryma-Hydra/chapter15.typ

 Today was supposed to be Nix’ birthday, yet Serena’s friend had been preoccupied by trivial matters, leaving Serena alone to throw rocks at the North Sea on this moonless evening.
 When Nix joined her, they would indulge in this contest to determine who would cook dinner for the night.
 Yesterday, Nix had decided to not conform to the rules, transforming her hand into this slingshot that could launch pebbles up to one imperial mile away.

-"Didn’t you agree not to use magic for this, pumpkin face?"
+"Didn’t you agree not to use magic for this, Phoenix Wing?"

 "It is not magic, it is a special alteration of my arm."